ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/251008_FollowUp_PWR-Sell.md

 ### 2. Outlook
 I assumed the **90-day U.S.–China tariff truce (signed 2025-04-09)** would be extended in August.
 The anticipated September rate cut still required confirmation.

-After the 7/25 ATH **$424.94**, the stock failed to break through and turned lower by **2025-07-31 (H $423.50 / C $406.13 / L $399.07)**.
-Despite the price being ~57% above my comps-based strong bull case at that time, there was no imminent technical signal of a collapse, and the broader market trend remained up.
-Net: **underweight/hold** into the September FOMC.
+After the 7/25 ATH of **$424.94**, the stock failed to break through it and turned lower by **2025-07-31 (H $423.50 / C $406.13 / L $399.07)**.
+Despite the price being 57%+ above my comps-based Strong Bull case at that time, there was no imminent technical signal of a collapse, and the broader market trend remained up.
+Net: **UNDERWEIGHT/HOLD** into the September FOMC.

 ### 3. Estimates